ajagannathan/CS344_CUDA_Programs/README.md

 # CS344_CUDA_Programs

-This repository contains source code for the CUDA accelerated Image Processing and sample CUDA Tutorials
+This repository contains source code for the CUDA accelerated Image Processing and sample CUDA Tutorials.